donut28/an-untitled-clicker-game/README.md

 UCG is not crossplatform.
 It only works on the Windows operating system.

 Feel free to download via the releases feature and play the game.
-The Github will have updated versions of the game for you to check out.
+The Github will have versions of the game for you to check out.

 ## Contributing
 Feel free to contribute.